Mersenne Twister

 The Mersenne Twister is a general-purpose pseudorandom number generator (PRNG) developed in 1997 by Makoto Matsumoto (松本 眞) and Takuji Nishimura (西村 拓士).
-Its name derives from the fact that its period length is chosen to be a Mersenne prime.
+Its name derives from the choice of a Mersenne prime as its period length.

-The Mersenne Twister was designed specifically to rectify most of the flaws found in older PRNGs.
+The Mersenne Twister was created specifically to address most of the flaws found in earlier PRNGs.

 The most commonly used version of the Mersenne Twister algorithm is based on the Mersenne prime $2^{19937}-1$.
 The standard implementation of that, MT19937, uses a 32-bit word length.
 There is another implementation (with five variants) that uses a 64-bit word length, MT19937-64; it generates a different sequence.

-Application

-Software

-The Mersenne Twister is used as default PRNG by the following software: